26th Marine Expeditionary Unit

-The 26th Marine Expeditionary Unit (26th MEU) is one of seven Marine Expeditionary Units currently in existence in the United States Marine Corps.
+The 26th Marine Expeditionary Unit (26th MEU) is one of seven such marine expeditionary units (MEUs) currently in existence in the United States Marine Corps.
 It is an air-ground task force with a strength of about 2,400 personnel when at full strength during a deployment.
 It consists of four major parts: a command element, a ground combat element, an aviation combat element, and a logistics combat element.
-Since its establishment in the early 1970s as the 26th Marine Amphibious Unit, it has deployed extensively, and participated in numerous combat and contingency operations, as well as training exercises.
+Since its establishment in the early 1970s as the 26th Marine Amphibious Unit, it has deployed extensively and participated in numerous combat and contingency operations, as well as training exercises.
 The 26th MEU is based out of Marine Corps Base Camp Lejeune in the U.S. state of North Carolina.

-Current major subordinate elements

-As of 6 December 2013, the 26th MEU is decomposed and does not have reinforcing commands.
-The following units participated in the MEU's deployment from March–November 2013: